AliSal92/csvtoredirects/README.md

-# CSVTOREDIRECTS
+# CSVToRedirects

-CSVTOREDIRECTS is a PHP library used to create redirects from CSV file, and compatible with PHP **7.4**.
+CSVToRedirects is a PHP library used to create redirects from CSV file, and compatible with PHP **7.4**.

 It allows the creation of hundreds of redirects with ease using CSV files.